 Amy Jones has the right to cancel the course at any point.
 In the unlikely event of a course being cancelled you will be refunded your full course fees or offered alternative dates, of which if you can’t attend you will be offered a full refund.
 Other costs incurred such as travel or time off work cannot be reimbursed.

 Attendance and completion of the course

 Students should attend 100% of the course contact hours.
 Failure to attend the course contact hours will result in non-completion of the course and no certification.
 There may be the opportunity to make up missed contact hours, this must be pre-arranged with Amy Jones and additional cost will depend on support and hours needed.
+The online content will provided excellent opportunity for those needing to catch up on missed sessions for any reason.
 Certification of the course is also dependent on the successful completion and passing of all written assignments.
 If additional time and support is needed to complete assignments this will need to be agreed with Amy Jones and may also incur additional costs.